dion-/autoheal/README.md

 ### _Quality of the tests and test failure output_

 Test failures that provide enough information (diffs, stack traces etc.) to determine possible paths to fix will have best results.
-Running tests in a mode that only outputs failing tests will improve results.
+Running tests in a mode that only output failing tests may improve results.

 ### _Structure and size of the project_